Select a guide below:

 Use numbers for the scale and results of your work.

 Tell the complete story by explaining why you did each task.

 Here are some examples of resume experience bullet points and project descriptions that we revised to improve their strength:

 Developed a regularized 2-step sequential model to optimize channel-wise sales spend for a global campaign, reducing yearly sales spend by 20% to save $4M+ in total.

 Led team of 5 interns to develop a Flask application that scraped internal Slack channels to map out leftover foods, decreasing company waste by 20% and employee hunger by 50%.

-Am I happier in a big, well-established company or a small startup?
+Do I want to work in a big, well-established company or a small startup?

-Do I like having a wide range of responsibilities or do I prefer to work on 1-2 main tasks?
+Am I looking for a wide range of responsibilities or do I prefer to work on 1-2 main tasks?

 Find a recruiter, hiring manager, or senior team member from the company on LinkedIn

 Use a free service like Clearbit or LeadFinder to get their email address